Sensory Processing Sensitivity & Being a Highly Sensitive Person

 For instance, athletic ability is a prominent trait for some individuals.
 However, athletic ability is often more widely understood and even celebrated, and can be easier to spot, hone and coach.

-And just like an athletics coach (but more therapeutically), I help adults and parents of children who are highly sensitive with Sensory Processing Sensitivity to understand, accept and best utilize being highly sensitive to live with more ease, thrive and connect in all areas of life.
+And just like an athletics coach (but more therapeutically), as a HSP-Knowledgable Professional as recognized by Dr. Elaine Aron’s organization, I help adults and parents of children who are highly sensitive with Sensory Processing Sensitivity to understand, accept and best utilize being highly sensitive to live with more ease, thrive and connect in all areas of life.

 Together, we can help you with…